BahaKh-IO/mini-mira/README.md

   from the model's own previous output — see the note above.
 - **Streaming inference.** No KV-cache; every diffusion step recomputes the whole sequence.
 - **Grouped-query attention.** Attention here always uses as many KV heads as query heads.
-- **Training.** The codec (`DinoModel` → `MyBottleneck` → `ViTVideoDecoder`) trains on the real three-term reconstruction loss (`src/mini_mira/codec/loss.py`'s `CodecLoss`: L1 + LPIPS + DINO
+- **World-model training.** The world model has no training mechanism at all yet (only the inference-time sampling loop in `MyPipeline.forward` exists) — deliberately deferred to a later task, after the codec.
+The codec, by contrast, does train for real now — see below.
-  latent-consistency, matching mira's own `CodecLoss` — mira's codec has no ELBO or KL anywhere;
+- **The codec trains for real, on real data, on a rented GPU** — this is no longer a gap, but worth being explicit about what "real" covers: `scripts/train_codec.py` streams real Rocket League clips (`mira.data.training_loader.create_loader`, real shards from `scripts/download_shards.py`) through the real three-term loss (`src/mini_mira/codec/loss.py`'s `CodecLoss`: L1 + LPIPS + DINO latent-consistency, matching mira's own `CodecLoss` — mira's codec has no ELBO or KL anywhere; it isn't a VAE) with `auto_weight` adaptive loss balancing on, mira's real cosine LR schedule, hybrid fp16/bf16 precision with `GradScaler`, gradient accumulation and activation checkpointing for full-resolution batches, per-term gradient-norm instrumentation, and checkpoint save/resume.
-  it isn't a VAE), verified to actually reduce loss (`scripts/verify_codec_training.py`) — but only on one fixed synthetic video; no real dataset, no `auto_weight` adaptive loss balancing (needs the decoder's last-layer weight exposed plus gradient-norm bookkeeping — deferred, flat fixed weights used instead), no LR schedule.
-The world model has no training mechanism at all yet (only the inference-time sampling loop in `MyPipeline.forward` exists) — deliberately deferred to a later task.
-Every weight starts randomly initialized either way; this project mostly verifies architecture and shapes, not learned behavior.
+  `scripts/verify_codec_training.py` remains the fast, GPU-free mechanism check (one synthetic video, random-init DINOv3, asserts loss drops); `train_codec.py` is the real thing.
 - **One shared implementation where the real repo has two.** The real codec and world model never share code with each other, even for identical logic (e.g. two separately-named but functionally identical MLP classes, two separate RoPE implementations). mini_mira